Roman Republic

 3. Elam and Arawa/Urua (the ‘bolt of Elam’); and

 4. a group of locations (Uruaz, Pashime/Mishime and Arua) that, according to Stefano Seminara (referenced below, at p.
-160) are likely to be located to the north of what is now the Persian Gulf.
+160) were (or were probably) located also on the eastern side of the Tigris and to the south of ‘Elam’.

-In relation to Eanatum’s victories in Sumer, the most obvious point to make is that none of them appears in the ‘Phase II. victory lists.
-In the table above, I have assumed that of victories against Umma recorded in:
+In relation to Eanatum’s victories in Sumer, the most obvious point to make is that none of them appears in the (presumably later) ‘Phase II’ victory lists.
+It seems to me that we might therefore reasonably assume that the victories against Umma recorded in:

 1. RIME 1.9.3: numbers 2 and 3: and